FilomenaC/Accelerometers-from-Samsung-smartphone/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-> As per assignment instructions, only the measuraments on the mean() and std() were extracted

 The complete list of variables of each feature vector is available in 'features.txt'
+> As per assignment instructions, only the measuraments on the mean() and std() were extracted.
+These are in the tidy data variables section below.

-## Data Processing Steps
+## Data transformations
-In this section
+In this section we explain the transformations carried out on the data project.
+The steps below are the numbered steps delineated in the comment lines of the *run_analysis.R* script.

 ##Tidy data variables
 ######> str(output_tidy_data)